Extremum Seeking Controlled Wiggling for Tactile Insertion: METHODS

-Following the standard extremum control pipeline, as illustrated by Figure \ref{fig:system}, the objective $L$ is sampled at each $\theta$, resulting in a signal $L(t)$. $L(t)$ is high pass filtered with a first-order high pass filter with a $0.7$ Hz cutoff, demodulated with $\sin(wt)$, and low pass filtered with a first-order filter with a cutoff of $1.59$ Hz.
+Following the extremum seeking control pipeline, illustrated by Figure \ref{fig:system}, the objective $L$ is sampled at each $\theta$, resulting in a signal $L(t)$. $L(t)$ is high pass filtered with a first-order high pass filter with a $0.7$ Hz cutoff, demodulated with $\sin(wt)$, and low pass filtered with a first-order filter with a cutoff of $1.59$ Hz.
 This final signal is the feedback error multiplied by a control gain $k$ to determine $\dot{\hat{\theta}}$.
-Precisely, the system that drives $\hat{\theta}$ is then
+Precisely,